MayankGupta-dev08/LearningJava/src/main/resources/multithreading/NOTES.md

 - The main() method can finish, but the program will keep running until all user threads have completed.
 - The runtime environment distinguishes between the user threads and the daemon threads.
 - Calling the setDaemon(boolean) method in the thread class marks the status of the thread as either daemon or user, but this must be done before the thread is started.
-- As ong as a user thread is alive, the JVM does not terminate.
+- As long as a user thread is alive, the JVM does not terminate.
 - A daemon thread is at the mercy of the runtime system: it is stopped if there are no more user threads running (including the main thread), thus terminating the program.
 - When we are using aThread.start(), then it doesn't mean that the thread will run at that instant, but it is at JVM's mercy, so as soon as it is free it will run that thread.